I did not remember getting to

 dead and roasting in the hell of the assassins, the tyrants, and the

 war-mongers?
-I could as well see foul birdlike creatures with human faces
+I could also see foul birdlike creatures with human faces

 making their nests.